National Hurricane Center: Disturbance likely to become named storm on Saturday

 Advertisement

 Hazardous marine conditions are expected along the east coast, where a "Gale Warning" is in effect from Jupiter Inlet to Sebastian Inlet.
-A small craft advisory is also in effect, from the Flagler Beach to Sebastian Inlet, until 10:00 a.m.
+A small craft advisory is also in effect from Flagler Beach to Sebastian Inlet until 10 a.m.
 Sunday.
-Northeast winds around 30 mph, with gusts around 40 mph are possible; conditions hazardous to small crafts.
+Northeast winds around 30 mph, with gusts around 40 mph, are possible, which can be hazardous to small boats and vessels.